-investigations, thus, we propose to leverage this work here, principally, by analyzing model results for specific events, identifying where these model results are better or worse than the other approaches and identifying how such models can play a predictive role in the future.
+"First Principles" Models of CMEs: Our group at PSI has, and continues to investigate fundamental issues related to the initiation and evolution of CMEs in the corona and solar wind (e.g. Mikić et al., 2013) and to improve the physics describing the origin of the slow and fast components of the solar wind through the incorporation of waves and turbulence (Lionello et al., 2014).
+These types of simulations are extremely time consuming and could not, at least currently, be incorporated into a predictive scheme for forecasting B_z .
+However, we recognize that as these models improve and more computational resources are provided for their use, it may become feasible for them to find a place within the forecasting framework.
+The development of this code is being funded as part of other investigations, thus, we propose to leverage this work here, principally, by analyzing model results for specific events, identifying where these model results are better or worse than the other approaches and identifying how such models can play a predictive role in the future.
 The questions we are asking using first-principle models may also provide insight for this investigation.
 For example, why is there such a disparity between the twist observed in the source region of the CME and the measured twist of the ICME?
 (Leamon et al., 2004).
 Why are only a fraction of ICMEs observed to be, or at least contain flux ropes?
 (Riley & Richardson, 2013).
 How are ICMEs magnetically connected back to the Sun?
-(Riley et al., 2004).
+(Riley et al., 2004a).

-From the perspective of first principles models, the accuracy with which B_z at L1 can be estimated depends critically on how flux is converted from the magnetic field of an erupting active region into that of the associated interplanetary magnetic cloud.
+From the perspective of first principles models, the accuracy with which B_z at L1 can be estimated depends critically on how flux is converted from the magnetic field of an erupting active region into that of the associated MC.
 This raises two major uncertainties: (1) What is the three-dimensional structure of the active region and surroundings?; and (2) How does reconnection proceed between the AR magnetic fields and the weaker overlying large-scale magnetic field of the Sun?
+Figure 6 illustrates part of the complex sequence of "sympathetic eruptions" observed by SDO on August 1, 2010 (Schrijver et al., 2011).